turt2live/ietf-mimi-linearized-matrix/draft-ralston-mimi-linearized-matrix.md

 # DAG-Compatible Event Structure

+Linearized Matrix is essentially an alternative API for accessing normal Matrix rooms over federation, which means servers which support a full-blown DAG can still join and participate in the room.
+This is critical in order to avoid breaking compatibility with today's fully-decentalised Matrix, and provides a way to decentralise ownership of rooms even if large messaging providers are themselves not able to implement full decentralisation yet (c.f. {{?I-D.avoiding-internet-centralization}}).

-Linearized Matrix is simply a simpler API for accessing a room on Matrix, which means servers which support a full-blown DAG can still join and participate in the room.
-With DAG-compatible servers in the room, the DAG-compatible servers talk to each other directly as they do with the current Matrix APIs, only involving the room owner for state changes (like membership).
+With DAG-compatible servers in the room, the DAG-compatible servers talk to each other directly as they do with the current Matrix APIs.
+Any DAG-compatible server which can also speak Linearized Matrix can connect to the owner server - effectively trunking Linearized Matrix into normal Matrix and tracking its events into the DAG.
+As long as servers speaking Linearised Matrix uphold the room's access controls, then they appear as a single logical DAG-compatible server to normal Matrix, and will maintain consistency with the rest of normal Matrix.

 Normally, events are checked for signatures from the "origin" server implied by the `sender` on an event.
 Events sent with the Linearized Matrix API are already signed by the participant server to ensure the owner